dev-jam/opensesame-plugin-audio_low_latency/opensesame_plugins/audio_low_latency_play_start/audio_low_latency_play_start.md

 The main goal of this plug-in is to play and record audio files with as low and stable latencies as possible.
 The 'PyAlsaAudio' package which uses the Linux ALSA audio system provided the best results within Python.
 For compatibility reasons the 'PortAudio' option was added so experiments can be created and fully executed on Windows systems.
 'PortAudio' is cross-platform and works on both Windows as Linux but gives higher and more variable latencies than the 'alsaaudio' option.
-To fully utilise this plug-in you need a Linux system with ALSA and the 'alsasound' package (version 0.8.4 or higher).
+To fully utilize this plug-in you need a Linux system with ALSA and the 'alsasound' package (version 0.8.4 or higher).
 The 'PyAlsaAudio' package (named python-alsasound) in the Debian and Ubuntu repositories is outdated, therefore I added packages for the Debian testing/unstable and stretch distribution.
 Python2 packages are for the normal version of OpenSesame and the Python3 packages are for the future/experimental version of OpenSesame.
 These packages are built for Debian and not tested in Ubuntu.
 The Python package is also available on pypi and the source on github:

 https://github.com/larsimmisch/pyalsaaudio